benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 space, a "wall" should be no more than 4 times as long as it is wide — and probably closer to 2 or 3.

+## Starting Regions

+- Choose a region for each player to start in
+- Place a town in each starting region
+  - If the town is placed close to the center of the region, the map can feel more "open world" and less railroaded than if it is placed in a corner.
+    That can be a good or a bad thing depending on what you're aiming for.

+Near each town, place an Ore Pit and a Sawmill, and a couple resources next to each.
+They can be unguarded, or guarded by level 1 monsters — [Level 1 Encounters].

 ## Freebies

 - reward exploration.